silentZaika/elena.github.io/index.md

 # About

-A result-oriented quality leader with a strong background in testing and automation.
-Experienced in managing distributed multi-cultural teams in a fast-paced environment.
-Strong communicator with a focus on fostering collaboration and delivering improvements in product quality.
+Engineering leader with 15+ years of experience in software development, quality engineering and leadership.
+Proven track record in leading multi-national, distributed teams in fast-paced environments.
+Adept at driving engineering excellence, setting strategic direction and fostering inclusive and high-performing team cultures.
+Known for balancing technical quality and accelerating product delivery through automation, tooling and cross-team collaboration.

- [Click here](cv) to see the full CV, and [here](/assets/CV_Olena_Savinova.pdf) to download a print version.
+ [Click here](cv) to see the full CV, and [here](/assets/CV Olena Savinova - Engineering Leader.pdf) to download a print version.

 ## Growth & Guidance Session